CodeTogether :: Teams

 Perfect for All Kinds of Teams

 No two teams look alike.
 Regardless of how your team chooses to collaborate, CodeTogether Teams can help!

 Pairing & Mobbing

 Perfect for collaboration across the office or around the globe.
 Supports multiple groups coding at the same time with a seamless flow for moving between groups.

 It’s simple to host a peer review, even if everyone uses different IDEs.
 The host maintains control, granting read-only access or letting others code too.

 Nowhere is team collaboration more important than in design.
 CodeTogether is great for designing the object model to start your project off right.

-A good test suite helps your team find bugs early and reduce regression bugs.
-Shared output and console windows facilitate collaborative unit testing.
+A good test suite helps your team find bugs early.
+Remotely run unit tests and analyze results, launch apps, and view shared output and console windows.